rafaelsf80/ai-agents-labs/README.md

  pip3 install -r requirements.txt
  ```
 > Please, wait patiently, do NOT CTRL+C before the installation is finished.
-6. You are ready to create a [Hello World basic agent](adk/00-basic/) using ADK.
+6. You are ready to create a [Hello World basic agent](adk/00-basic/) or any of the agents in the next section using ADK.

 ## ADK framework

+> IMPORTANT: Before executing any of the agents, you must fill your credentials (GOOGLE_API_KEY) in an `.env` file.

 The following samples provide ADK functionalities: